LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- 08/10/2025: Welcome <font color="blue">Ankur Singh</font> (ANU) to the ARC Research Hub at Griffith University as an ARC Hub Scholar in TIME Lab!
 - 05/10/2025: One paper has been accepted for publication in International Journal of Information Technology (BJIT).
 Congratulations to <font color="blue">Gennie Nguyen</font>!
 - 19/09/2025: Two papers have been accepted at **NeurIPS 2025**.
 Congratulations to <font color="blue">Xi Ding</font> and Jiahao Ma!
 - 15/08/2025: Launching the <font color="green"><strong>TIME³</strong></font> vision: At the ARC Research Hub & Griffith University, <font color="green"><strong>TIME³</strong></font> Lab, evolving from the original TIME Lab, unites three levels of AI research: Temporal Intelligence and Motion Extraction, Transformative Insights in Multi-faceted Evaluation, and Transparent, Inclusive, Measured, Ethical AI.
 The lab drives Green, responsible, and transformative AI, setting a new benchmark for sustainable, trustworthy, and cross-disciplinary research.